piatra/slides/README.md

-# About
-My presentation from Adobe WebUp 10, 25 oct 2012
+# My slides from various talks